40 English Weather Idioms That Make Speaking English a Breeze

 Over time, even people on dry land started using “under the weather” to mean feeling ill.

-Check out the phrase in more detail in this video, which is available on FluentU with interactive captions.
+Check out the phrase in more detail in this video.

 2. Fair-weather friend

 “Fair” weather is pleasant and sunny.
 It’s not too hot or too cold.
 It’s perfect for having fun, especially outdoors.